rubengees/introduction/README.md

 ##### Runtime Premissions

 Android Marshmallow introduced Runtime Permissions, which can be requested easily with this lib.
-To do that you can add a global listener like the following:
+To do that, you can add a global listener like the following:

 ```
 new IntroductionBuilder(this).withSlides(slides)